Darin Ruf Player Props: Brewers vs. Blue Jays

-After going 0-for-3 in his last game, Darin Ruf and the Milwaukee Brewers face the Toronto Blue Jays (who will start Yusei Kikuchi) at 7:07 PM ET on Tuesday.
+The Milwaukee Brewers, including Darin Ruf (hitting .200 in his past 10 games, with a double and three walks), battle starting pitcher Alek Manoah and the Toronto Blue Jays at Rogers Centre, Wednesday at 7:07 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Giants.
+In his most recent game he had a hitless showing (0-for-5) against the Blue Jays.

 Darin Ruf Game Info & Props vs. the Blue Jays